SchuhBaum/SimplifiedMoveset/ReadMe.md

 v0.74:
-- (grab) Added this option (enabled by default).
+- (grab) Added this option (disabled by default).
 You can only grab dead large creatures when crouching.
 Fixed a bug where you could not grab them in vertical corridors.
 Fixed a bug where you could not grab when lying on top of the creature.
 - (beam climb) Fixed a bug where bumping your head would be considered wall climbing and cancel the StandOnBeam animation.
 - (beam climb) Reworked switching beams from horizontal to vertical and vice versa.
 Excluded some cases.
 - Restructured code.